 Alloa Athletic versus MORTON

-Striker Robert Thomson spent the first half of the 2012/13 season on loan with then-Second Division Alloa, scoring four goals in 15 appearances before returning to Dundee United.
+Striker Robert Thomson spent the first half of the 2012/13 season on loan with then-Second Division Alloa before returning to Dundee United.
 He has since returned to Alloa permanently after two years at Morton where he scored 7 goals for the Ton.

 Head to Head

 Sat 10 Nov 2018: Morton 0-2 Alloa Athletic (Ladbrokes Championship)

 Sat 12 Jan 2019: Alloa Athletic 2-1 Morton (Ladbrokes Championship)

 Tue 9 Apr 2019: Morton 1-2 Alloa Athletic (Ladbrokes Championship)

 Sat 10 Aug 2019: Morton 4-1 Alloa Athletic (Ladbrokes Championship)

 Morton got a well-deserved win in their previous fixture as the Cappielow side ran out 4-1 winners against Alloa Athletic after a masterclass from Bob McHugh in which he scored a memorable hat-trick in the victory.